aiven/devportal/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink.rst

     .. note::

-       You can also create connectors using the `Aiven CLI command </docs/tools/cli/service/connector#avn-service-connector-create>`_.
+       You can also create connectors using the :doc:`Aiven CLI command </docs/tools/cli/service/connector#avn-service-connector-create>`.

 Example: Create a Google BigQuery sink connector on a topic with a JSON schema
 ------------------------------------------------------------------------------